HUSD (HUSD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 HUSD Historical Price

-According to the latest data gathered on HUSD live price page, the current price of HUSD is 0.02949041USD.
-The circulating supply of HUSD(HUSD) is 187.82M HUSD , giving it a market capitalization of $5.54M.
+According to the latest data gathered on HUSD live price page, the current price of HUSD is 0.03020511USD.
+The circulating supply of HUSD(HUSD) is 187.82M HUSD , giving it a market capitalization of $5.67M.

 The HUSD Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of HUSD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.